Port Elgin, Ontario: Tourism

 MacGregor Point Provincial Park is an all-season destination for camping, hiking, swimming, wildlife and bird watching.
 In winter, visitors can camp in yurts, cross-country ski, hike, or go skating.

-TripAdvisor users rated the following as the best restaurants in Port Elgin: The Wismer House, Lord Elgin Fish & Chips, Saffron, Andre's Swiss Country Dining, Allen's Fireside Grill and Ashanti Coffee Port Elgin.

 Saugeen RailTrail

 After the railways ceased to service the area, the tracks were removed and the beds were vacant and overgrown.
 According to the Rail Trail Association, a group of volunteers founded the group in 1990 and convinced Port Elgin, Southampton and Saugeen Township to acquire sections of the then unused rail bed.
 Over the years, the bed has been developed as trails for walking and cycling.
 The trail connects Southampton and Port Elgin.
 The trail also connects to the 80 kilometre long Bruce County Trail Network which leads to towns such as Paisley, Walkerton, Mildmay and Kincardine.

 The trailhead can be accessed at River Street in Port Elgin, a few blocks north of the town centre and east of Hwy 21.
 There are other access points in both towns, some with parking.
 The trail is not groomed for cross country skiing during the winter but is used frequently for that purpose.
 Maps of the trails are available on the web site of the Saugeen RailTrail Association.